10 Proven Paprika Substitutes Tested in Real Recipes: Save Your Dish Without Compromising Flavor

 Decision tree for choosing a paprika substitute

 • Need color?
-Beetroot powder or saffron.
+Beetroot powder (baked goods) or saffron (rice dishes)

 Color, smoke, and heat wheel for paprika substitutes